SharaNara/SharaNara.github.io/pages/projects.md

   A discord bot for a community.

 - ## [LunarBot Framework (need a better name)](/lunarbot/framework)
   A public Discord bot framework.
-WIP
+THIS PROJECT IS ON HOLD